zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 - `onSubmit`
 - …

-^For example...it shouldn't be surprising that all sort of key events are now delivered directly to views.
+^...all sort of key events are now delivered directly to views.

 ^...Things like appear and disappear events

-^...state changes events
+^...state changes notifications

 ^...and many more like drag and drop, hover etcetera

+^This might sounds upsetting at first.
+We all know what happens when we put all our presentation and business logic in a single view controller.

 ^However, just because things are delivered to views, it doesn't mean that we cannot properly separate and define different entities with clear and distinct responsibilities.
 For example...